Alonso Duralde: Career

-From 2011 to 2023, Duralde was the senior film critic for The Wrap, which also synidcated his reviews to the Reuters wire.
+From 2011 to 2023, Duralde was the senior film critic for The Wrap, which also syndicated his reviews to the Reuters wire.
 He also co-hosted the TYT Network program What the Flick?! alongside Ben Mankiewicz of Turner Classic Movies, Christy Lemire of The Associated Press and Matt Atchity of Rotten Tomatoes.
 After What the Flick?! was cancelled, he and Lemire began hosting the film podcast Breakfast All Day.

+In 2023, Duralde joined the website The Film Verdict as its chief U.S. film critic.